joaoeduardoam/nlw-unite-pass-in/README.md

 # nlw-unite-pass-in

-Project made on the 2024 NLW Unite event by Rocketseat
+Project made on the 2024 NLW Unite event held by Rocketseat

 # About the project